 The Beast-Kingdoms of Daniel 7--Strictly Future?

 Most pre-millennial Bible expositors agree that the 4 beasts of Daniel chapter 7, which are said in the passage to represent 4 kingdoms, represent the successive kingdoms of Babylon, then Persia, then Greece, and finally Rome (the same kingdoms represented by the 4-part statue in Daniel 2).
-The Biblical evidence supports that these four kingdoms of Daniel 7 were in fact the historical kingdoms of Babylon, Persia, Greece, and Rome—and that they will arise again at the End Time.
-However, there are five major objections to this view.
+The Biblical evidence supports that these four kingdoms of Daniel 7 were in fact the historical kingdoms of Babylon, Persia, Greece, and Rome that arose in succession, one after the other, and that the fourth kingdom will be revived at the End Time.1 However, there are five major objections to this view.
 They are answered below.

 The Book of Daniel itself gives us an example of this.
 Look at chapter two’s version of the 4 kingdoms.
 Verse 29 says “As for you, O king, while on your bed your thoughts turned to what would take place in the future; and He who reveals mysteries has made known to you what will take place.”
 Notice the phrases “what would take place in the future,” and “what will take place.”
 Daniel was shown a 4-part statue representing 4 kingdoms, and told it represented “what will take place.”
 Even though the prophecy was given during the tenure of the Babylonian Empire, the prophecy goes on to identify Babylon as the first of those 4 kingdoms (v.
 38).
 Again, the verb clause “what will take place” is correctly used because it refers to the 4-kingdoms, not in an individual sense, but as a unit of history.
 Daniel 7 does the same thing with the vision of the 4 beasts-kingdoms, when verse 17 says they “are four kings who will arise from the earth.”

 It is true that in the original language “before” in Daniel 7:7 means “in the presence of” or ’in front of.’
 But it is also true that the Bible records that the first 3 kingdoms, though “their dominion was taken away,” they were granted “an extension of life” (more on this in the #3 below).
 They existed ’without dominion’ right up to the time of the 4th kingdom.
 This is further pointed out in chapter 2.
 There it is said of the 4th kingdom that “it will crush and break all these in pieces [the first 3 kingdoms].”
-That is, the first 3 kingdoms lose their ruling-empires (dominion) as they are conquered and their territorial “dominion” is taken away one-by-another in succession, but they continue to exist as distinct peoples and cultures under the domain of their conquerors.
+That is, the first 3 kingdoms lose their ruling-empires ("dominion"; note that the "leopard" kingdom receives "dominion" in verse 6, but that dominion must be previous to the rule of the next, 4th kingdom, because "dominian" is transferred to the 4th kingdom when it "tramples" its predecessors down and rules the "whole earth", v 6-7, 23) as they are conquered and their territorial “dominion” is taken away one-by-another in succession.
+But they continue to exist as distinct peoples and cultures under the domain of their conquerors.
 They are not obliterated, but absorbed by the successive conquering kingdoms one after the other.
 The first, Babylon, was absorbed by the Persians.
 The Persians in turn were conquered, yes, but absorbed by the Greeks.
-In that sense, they all stood “before,” or “in the face of,” the Romans.
+In that sense, as still-existing peoples, they all stood “before,” or “in the face of,” the Romans.
 This 4th kingdom, then, absorbs what remains of them and rules over them all.
-The proof of this is that the fourth kingdom, in its latter-day stage as the Revived Roman Empire, will include Babylon, Persia (Iran), and Greece.
-When the Kingdom of Christ (the great stone) strikes the end stage (feet/toes) of the Revived Roman Empire, then Babylon, Persia, and Greece will be “crushed all at the same time.”
-(Daniel 2:35) Babylon, Persia, and Greece will indeed be “before” (in the presence of) the fourth kingdom at the end time.
+Furthermore, the fourth kingdom, in its latter-day stage as the Revived Roman Empire, will actually include Babylon, Persia (Iran), and Greece.
+The proof of this is that when the Kingdom of Christ (the great stone) strikes the end stage (feet/toes) of the Revived Roman Empire, then Babylon, Persia, and Greece will also be crushed "at the same time (Daniel 2:35; 45).”
+That is, AT THAT SAME TIME as the fourth kingdom--the end-time Revived Roman Empire!
+Babylon, Persia, and Greece will indeed be “before” (in the presence of) the fourth kingdom at the end time.

 In fact, in Daniel 7:6 the third kingdom cannot be contemporaneous with the fourth kingdom, for it is said of the third kingdom “and dominion was given to it.”
-Yet, how could it have dominion when Daniel 7:23 declares of the fourth kingdom that “it will devour the whole earth and tread it down and crush it.”
-Where would the one “have dominion” if the other simultaneously has dominion over “the whole earth”?
+Yet, how could it have dominion and be a contemporary of the fourth kingdom when Daniel 7:23 declares of the fourth kingdom that “it will devour the whole earth and tread it down and crush it.”
+How could the one “have dominion” if the other simultaneously has dominion over “the whole earth”?

 5. It is held by some that since the fourth kingdom is said to rule over the whole world (7:23), and since the Roman Empire ruled only Europe and the Mid East, then it cannot possibly be the fourth kingdom, and the fourth kingdom is yet to come.
 However, this objection does not hold, since it is said of Babylon that it ruled “all nations,” and “whomever it wished.”
 (Daniel 5:18-19; also 2:38)